 However, the overall situation should be reassessed once the outbreak has been controlled to decide whether stamping out or removal of these populations is still appropriate, taking into account the total number of herds affected and the impact of stamping out.

-As well, the cost of controlling and eradicating an incursion of LSD into Australia needs to be balanced with the risk of reincursion in future monsoon seasons.
+As well, the cost of controlling and eradicating an incursion of LSD into Australia needs to be balanced with the risk of reincursion.